diegotorres03/web-components-repository/docs/lesson-1/lesson-1.md

 # Lesson 1: Introduction to Web Components
 In this lesson we are going to work with some pre-created components to get you familiar with how to use and interact with components.

-To achieve this, we are goint to start by using some pre-created components, just to undestand from the consumer point of view how they work, then we will get our hands dirty and start creating our own componets.
+To achieve this, we are goint to start by using some pre-created components, just to undestand from the consumer point of view how they work, then we are going to get our hands dirty and start creating our own componets.